by Peter Ditzel

 But I Say

-To answer this, I am going to cite some specific cases.
 In Matthew 5:21, Jesus says, “Ye have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment.”
 Is this a Pharisaic misinterpretation of the law?
 In Exodus 20:13, we read the Sixth Commandment: “Thou shalt not kill.”
 It is exactly as Jesus said the people had heard.
 There is no misunderstanding.
 In Exodus 21:1, we read, “Now these are the judgments which thou shalt set before them.”
 What follows are judgments transgressors would be in danger of.
 And, in verse 12, we read, “He that smiteth a man, so that he die, shall be surely put to death.”
 There is the judgment for someone who breaks the Sixth Commandment.
 Verses 13-15 give similar judgments.

 In Matthew 5:33, Jesus states, “Again, ye have heard that it hath been said by them of old time, Thou shalt not forswear thyself, but shalt perform unto the Lord thine oaths.”
 This is a paraphrase of Old Testament Scriptures, such as Numbers 30, verse 2: “If a man vow a vow unto the LORD, or swear an oath to bind his soul with a bond; he shall not break his word, he shall do according to all that proceedeth out of his mouth.”
 Obviously, Jesus was not stating a misunderstanding of the Scriptures.
 The Old Testament law clearly told the Israelites to perform their oaths.
 In Matthew 5:34, Jesus says, “But I say unto you, Swear not at all; neither by heaven; for it is God’s throne.”
 And He expounds on this in the next three verses.
 Clearly, this is a new law.
 There is quite a difference between telling people to perform what they swear and telling them not to swear at all.
 To get around this, proponents of the “correct the Pharisee” interpretation say that Jesus was not really forbidding all swearing, but only some swearing.
 But as a second witness to Jesus’ command, James writes in James 5:12, “But above all things, my brethren, swear not.”
 There is no getting around it.
-Jesus has given us a new command: “Swear not at all.”
+Jesus is telling us, “Swear not at all.”

 In Matthew 5:38, Jesus said, “Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth.”
 This is from Exodus 21:24, and is also found in Leviticus 24:20 and Deuteronomy 19:21.
 It is not a Pharisaic misunderstanding.
 It is Old Covenant law.
 In Matthew 5:39, Jesus says, “But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also,” and so on to verse 42.